deborah-ailyn/A-Bee-C/README.md

 - 👋 Hi, I’m @A-Bee-C.(You may call me D).
 -I’m interested in problem solving, innovation, efficiency, and constant learning.
 - 🌱 I’m currently learning Python, SQL, crypto trading, digital art (NFTs), and eco-art (personal project).
--I’m looking to collaborate on environmental-sustainable projects, technological projetcs, art, and for investing.
+-I’m looking to collaborate on environmental-sustainable projects, technological projetcs, art, and any smart investment.
 - 📫 How to reach me: Through email, call or WhatsApp.
 <!---
 A-Bee-C/A-Bee-C is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.